A delicious creamy vegetarian pasta with mushrooms, garlic, and fennel. It simmers on the stove for an hour to develop a complex, rich flavor.

 Tips and Tricks

-- Give the ragu time to simmer.
+- Give the ragù time to simmer.
 Time is everything here, and it will really help develop those complex, savory flavors.

 For even more cozy recipes, be sure to subscribe to my newsletter.

 Happy eating!
-Love, KarishmaCreamy Garlic Mushroom Pasta Recipe
+Love, KarishmaCreamy Mushroom Ragù

 Ingredients